How To Select Your First Radio

 Standard vs. Computer Radios

 A standard radio is one without model memories and usually very little, if any mixing capabilities.
 The Spektrum DX5e or the Hitec Laser 4 would be examples of standard radios.
 Standard radios are fine when you get them in RTFs or if you plan to have a dedicated radio for each plane.
-Otherwise get a computer radio that has model memories.
+Otherwise get a radio that has model memories, usually called a computer radio.
 Enough on that topic.

 How much are you willing to spend?
 As you shop for radios notice that radios often come packaged with other stuff.
 That might be receivers, servos, cables, switches, etc. When you evaluate the price of one radio vs. another you MUST take into account what is included in the package.
 A $150 radio is not cheaper than a $180 radio package that comes with a $50 receiver.

 The more you can spend, the more capable radio you can buy and the less important the rest of the questions become.
-Once you get over $400 for the radio alone, they all pretty much can do what you are likely to need to do to fly almost anything, as long as they have enough channels.
+Once you get over $400 for one of the brand name radios, they all pretty much can do what you are likely to need to do to fly almost anything, as long as they have enough channels.
 You will get all kinds of opinions from advanced pilots as to what is better for what, but they are talking shades of gray here.
-If you can spend $400 or more on a major brand radio, then buy whatever you like or whatever your friend has or what you see in the champion pilots is flying.
+If you can spend $400 or more on a major brand radio, then buy whatever you like or whatever your friend has or what you see in the champion pilots flying in the radio ads.

 If you don’t have $400 for a radio, then you have to be more selective.
-But you can still get a very capable radio for under $200 (for just the radio).
+But you can still get a very capable radio for under $250.
 You just have to be a little more specific as we start finding limitations.
 Of course these limitation may not matter to you so don’t feel you are buying junk.
 Just maybe you are not buying a lot of stuff you don’t need.

+When discussing budget, state a number.
 Asking for an inexpensive radio means nothing.
 When considering my needs, I consider $250, for the radio alone, an inexpensive radio.
 How about you?
 No matter what it is, start with a number.
-Does it have to include a receiver?
+Does you budget include a receiver?
 Servos?
 State a number and then define it.

 Naturally there are lots of used radios.
-Buying used is like buying a used car, it may be great or it may be a dog.
+Buying used radio is like buying a used car, it may be great or it may be a dog.
 When you buy used you take a risk.
 As long as you accept that, you can consider used.
+My two main radios were purchased used.

 Last, forget about the “best” radio or the one that will last you the rest of your flying career.
 There is no best and we all tend to want to trade up after a while.
 But even a basic 6 channel computer radio can serve you for decades of flying fun if your needs are basic.
 I have friends who have been flying for decades, who are instructors and who are flying radios that they love but that would not meet my needs at all.

+Trainer ports have two main uses, working with a simulator and attaching to a buddy box.
 Will you be working with an instructor using a buddy box?
 If so, what radios will work with your instructor’s radio?
-Buying a cool radio then not being able to get flying instructions really doesn’t work well.
+If you are buying a simulator and want it to work with your radio, make sure the trainer port on your radio will work with that simulator.
+Buying a cool radio then not being able to get flying instructions or working with our simulator really doesn’t work well.

 Types of Aircraft